Being in a leadership position is no guarantee we are leading. Holding the title of leader isn’t an indication one actually leads.

 How do you evaluate if you are leading or simply maintaining?
 One way is to look for the results of leading.
 What happens when you do lead?
 And, ask if those are occurring.

-Here are 7 indicators that you’re not leading anymore:
+Here are 7 indicators you’re not leading anymore:

 Nothing is being changed.
 Leadership is about something new.
-Somewhere you haven’t been.
-That’s change.
-If nothing is changing — you can do that without a leader.
+It’s taking people somewhere they haven’t been.
+That always involves change.
+If nothing is changing you can do without a leader.